-MistServer Streaming Media Toolkit for Ubuntu is a powerful tool which allows you to create streaming server.
+MistServer Streaming Media Toolkit for Ubuntu is a powerful tool that allows you to create a streaming server.
 The best technology for media streaming.

 This is a quick deployment and ready-to-run image.